 Referrals are raised via ServiceNow to ACU services, including Access & Disability, Careers & Employability, Counselling, Student Advocacy, Medical Centres, Academic Skills, PASS, Legal Services, First Peoples, 24/7 study support, AI Peer Mentor, and the Mental Health Support Line.
 All interactions and case notes must be captured in ServiceNow.

-Risepoint staff require controlled access to deliver services, with segmentation and restrictions in Banner, ServiceNow, Canvas, FlexiDirect, and Argos – supported by one-way reporting and view-only access where relevant.
-Data access is limited to the OPM cohort, and student interactions must be recorded in ServiceNow.
+Risepoint staff require controlled access to deliver services, with segmentation and restrictions in ServiceNow, Canvas, FlexiDirect, and Argos – supported by one-way reporting and view-only access where relevant.
+Data access is limited to the cohorts of students in courses supported by Risepoint, and student interactions must be recorded in ServiceNow.
+Access is role-based and aligned with ACU privacy, security and governance requirements.
+Risepoint staff are provided access only to the information necessary to support their role, with all activity operating within ACU systems and controls.

 Unit development follows a structured lifecycle (Design → Develop → Produce → Go-live → Post–go-live) with stage-gate approvals and defined roles.
-ACU retains academic authority and approvals; Risepoint provides learning design support, production, technical QA and LMS build.
+ACU retains academic authority and approvals; Risepoint provides learning design support, production, technical quality assurance, and LMS build.

 Quality assurance is embedded throughout development and aligned to ACU frameworks and industry standards.
 Accessibility is aligned to WCAG 2.2 and ACU style guides.
 AI use must be approved, transparent, and aligned to ACU academic integrity requirements.